Tobyrams/SimplyCalculate/README.md

 <img src="https://github.com/Tobyrams/SimplyCalculate/blob/main/Image/SimplyCalculateIcon.png" alt="SimplyCalculate Logo" width="75"/>

-This is a simple calculator program designed to perform basic arithmetic operations.
+This is a calculator program designed to perform basic arithmetic operations.
 It provides a user-friendly interface for performing addition, subtraction, multiplication, and division.

 ## Features